ccgargantua/wce-devops/doc/contribution-styleguide.md

 Branches should be classified into the following categories:

-* `feature` branches consist of code for new features.
+* `feature` branches consist of code for new features or new templates added.
 Typically, a project would have several features added as minor updates before a desired state is reached for a release.
 So, several `vMAJOR.MINOR+1.PATCH`s before a `vMAJOR+1.MINOR.PATCH`

 * `bugfix` branches should branch from the *most recent* commit in `main`.
 This is for low-priority bugs.